Harrison College-Grove City

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Harrison College-Grove City are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Harrison College-Grove City are Cardiovascular technologists and technicians, Surgeons, Physicians, Actuaries, and Photographic process workers & processing machine operators

 The most specialized majors at Harrison College-Grove City are Protective Services (14 degrees awarded), Health (31 degrees), Business (19 degrees), and Engineering Technologies (0 degrees) (as of 2017).